afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 1.2.0 Detoggle auto-run by default if at low stam when attacking, with configurable stam threshold
+	* Ashlands combat proves challenging with mod enabled without this config option, as stamina gets pinned to zero indefinitely while attacking hordes of mobs
 * 1.1.0 Add config to only toggle sprinting when auto-running, and/or allow auto-running while in inventory
 * 1.0.0 Major version release adds color-coded stamina bar
   * Stamina bar will be orange when sprint toggled, else it will appear blue when regenerating, else it will be its normal yellow